0l1v3rr/github-readme-tech-stack/README.md

 <hr>

 ## ⚡ Quick Start
-The easiest way to start using these cards is to visit our website, where you can customize your card with a live preview.
+The easiest way to get started is to visit our website, where you can customize and preview your card live.
 [https://github-readme-tech-stack.vercel.app](https://github-readme-tech-stack.vercel.app)

 <p align="center">